Mikuu/ArXmanS/micoo/index.md

+Micoo
+--

 ![micoo.gif](./images/micoo.gif)

-## About Micoo
-[Micoo](https://github.com/Mikuu/Micoo) is a pixel based screenshots comparison solution for visual regression test, some characters Micoo provides:
+Micoo (repository is [here](https://github.com/Mikuu/Micoo)) is a pixel based screenshots comparison solution for visual regression test, some characters Micoo provides:

 * a web application, for inspecting test results, making visual mismatch decision and maintain baseline build,
 * an engine service, for comparing the latest screenshots against baseline screenshots, based on pixel difference,
 * a methodology, about how to do visual regression test with service,
 * quick local setup and server side deployment with Docker Compose,
+* basic authentication with a passcode and API key,

 Micoo does `NOT`:
 * take screenshots from your SUT application,